21 Panel data

 num_sims <- 1000L

-Given these data, we want to compare the standard deviation of the estimate coefficient with the mean of its estimated standard error for the two approachs (OLS
+Given these data, we want to compare the standard deviation of the estimated coefficient with the mean of the estimated standard error for the two approaches ("OLS"

 ):